hunterdyar/Pinch/README.md

  ![A sketch of a stopsign](./documentation/stopsign.png)

 ## About
-It transpiles code into vector images.
+It compiles code into vector images.

 It's a programming language designed to feel a bit like a markup language, oriented around pipelines operations and a stack.